hifinerd/blobmaker/README.md

 - Text: Put text in the box, it will appear on the blob's sign.
 - Size: Change the size of the text on the blob's sign.
 Useful for longer words.
 - Offsets: Modifies the position of the text.
+# Installation
+Download the code as a zip, unzip the file, and launch index.html in your favorite browser.